 Lodging: Park Hyatt Busan

-Park Hyatt is known for their views.
+Park Hyatt is known for its views.
 We had a standard room with marina view, and even that was pretty nice.
 To compare, here’s our marina view from this trip (top) vs. the view from a 2013 when I stayed at the Park Hyatt with my sister who has diamond status (bottom).

 The distance to Haeundae Beach from the Park Hyatt is about 20 minutes by foot, or 25 to 30 minutes by pregnant waddle.
 That doesn’t mean it’s secluded—it’s part of the Hyundai iPark Marine City complex, so there are a lot of convenience stores, restaurants and cafes servicing the area.

 Make sure to call the hotel in advance if you’re traveling with a little one to reserve a crib (they provided a pack and play), and they’ll also include some gifts.
 When we went it was a baby bath set and straw cup.
 We also inquired about their babysitting services, but ultimately decided it wasn’t worth the trouble familiarizing Sabine with a babysitter for one night.
-The hourly rate of 22,000 won (33,000 after 10 pm) might have also influenced our decision (the local standard for hourly babysitting in the Seoul area is around 8,000 to 10,000 won).
+The hourly rate of 22,000 won (33,000 after 10 pm) might have also influenced our decision (the local standard for hourly babysitting in the Seoul area is around 10,000 won).

 One of the things we enjoy the most about staying at a hotel is the breakfast buffet, but the Park Hyatt isn’t really known for its buffet.
 The spread is decent, but not a selection or spread you might expect for the 45,000 per person price tag (although they do a better job than most Korean hotels of representing various Korean food at the breakfast).
 I think much of this has to do with the sheer size of the hotel and dining facilities as a city high-rise and not a sprawling resort.
 Regardless, Sabine wakes up between 6 and 6:30 every morning, so we opted for the hotel breakfast on the first night so we wouldn’t have to deal with a hangry toddler.
 The breakfast is served on the 32nd floor, just above the lobby.
 The second day, we put together our own breakfast at the little nook of our room.
 The night before, we went to SGG Market, a premium food mart specializing in fresh organic goods and niche products including imports you’ll be hard pressed to find in Korea.
 You can expect a premium—for prepackaged goods that you can find at other grocers, prices here are about 15 to 20% higher, which isn’t too bad when you’re on vacation.
 We got some beverages, cheese and crackers for us and yogurt and fruits for Sabine.